shanu2698/Man_Intervened_Vs_Non-Intervened_Classification/README.md

-# Man_Intervened_Vs_Non-Intervened_Classification
+# Binary image classification using CNN
-Binary image classification using CNN
+Man Intervened Vs Non-Intervened Raster Image Classification (In other words it classifies images between man made terrain in satellite images and natural occuring terrains in satellite images)

 For downloading the dataset click here: https://www.kaggle.com/shanuthakur/man-intervened-vs-nonintervened-classification